AxiomOfChoices/Typst/Research/Winter 2024/Masters Thesis/Masters Thesis.typ

  If $X$ satisfies condition $2$, then the integral surfaces of $cal(D)$ are totally umbilical with constant mean curvature $H = n phi/(||X||)$.
 ]

+#definition[
+  We will call quasi-closed conformal vector field $X$ _symmetric_ if it satisfies condition 2.
+]

 Now consider, for a moment, the spheres in $RR^n$ of radius $r$.
 They are the integral surfaces for the orthogonal distribution to $X = x^i diff_i$ which is a closed conformal vector field with factor $phi = 2$.
 We see that their mean curvature is $H = (2n) / r$, we thus see that the mean curvature is inversely proportional to a certain 'scale' function, in this case $r$.
+This scale function will turn out to be extremely useful in many of our future calculations, so we give it a name here.

 #definition[
   Wherever $phi != 0$ on $U$, we will call the following function the _scale_ function for $X$